ndrakos/blog/_posts/2020-12-11-A_Closer_Look_At_Beta.md

 I can't see any issues here... the $$\beta$$ values look like they agree with the spectra.

-One thing I should be careful of is the effect of mass completeness...
+One thing I should be careful of is the effect of mass completeness.
 There are no galaxies below masses of $$\sim 10^8$$ in this catalog.
-That means I am missing the fainter objects, which should have steeper slopes (lower $$\beta$$ values).s
+That means I am missing the fainter objects, which should have steeper slopes (lower $$\beta$$ values).